 - Using a small knife or cake palette knife, go around the edges to loosen them up.
-Place a plate or small board on the top of the pudding basin and flip it over.
+Place a plate or small board on the top of the pudding bowl and flip it over.
 The pudding should slide out easily.

-- The pudding will be very moist and delicious when first cooked, but will firm up as it cools and stores, so that thinner slices will be able to be sliced and reheated as required.
+- The pudding will be very moist and delicious when first cooked, but will firm up as it cools and sits, so that thinner slices will be able to be sliced and reheated as required.

-- If not eating soon after cooking, the pudding can remain in the basin.
+- If not eating the pudding soon after cooking, the pudding can remain in the bowl.
 Cool the pudding completely then add a fresh parchment and foil lid.
 Store somewhere very cool, dry and dark or in the refrigerator until required.
 If brandy was used the pudding will be good for a few months.
 If orange juice was used the pudding will be fine in the refrigerator for a few weeks.

-To prepare vegan brandy or orange butter accompaniment [optional]
+To prepare vegan brandy or orange butter accompaniment [optional]:

 - Place a large pat of brandy butter on top of the hot Christmas pudding.
 And serve a smaller pat with each pudding slice, if liked.